-- These patients should be treated according to the "Acute coughing" guidelines of the Dutch College of 20 General Practitioners1.
+These patients should be treated according to the "Acute coughing" guidelines of the Dutch College of General Practitioners1.
 Patients with mild CAP who are admitted to the hospital for reasons other than a strictly medical indication also fall in this category.
-The choice of a drug active against the most frequently occurring bacterial causative agent (S. pneumoniae) is essential in this case.
-Therefore, initial therapy with a narrow spectrum β -lactam antibiotic (1st choice) or doxycycline (2nd choice) is recommended.
-Amoxicillin is preferred over oral penicillin in view of its suboptimal gastro-intestinal - 25 resorption.
+The choice of a drug active against the most frequently occurring bacterial causative pathogen (S. pneumoniae) is essential in this case.
+Therefore, initial therapy with a narrow spectrum β-lactam antibiotic (1st choice) or doxycycline (2nd choice) is recommended.
+Amoxicillin is preferred over oral penicillin in view of its suboptimal gastro-intestinal resorption.
 Doxycycline is not a first choice for this group in view of resistance of S. pneumoniae against doxycycline (approximately 10% in the hospital setting (chapter 2)).
-As a result of the increasing resistance of pneumococci against macrolides (ca 10%, chapter 2), monotherapy with macrolides is discouraged unless there is penicillin allergy and it is not possible to administer doxycycline, e.g. because of pregnancy or lactation.
-In that case, either clarithromycin or azithromycin are preferred. - 30 In the outpatient setting, coverage for S. aureus in the influenza season, e.g. by amoxicillin-clavulanate, is not indicated.
+As a result of the increasing resistance of pneumococci against macrolides (ca 10%, chapter 2), monotherapy with macrolides is

-In our previous guideline, the recommended dosage of amoxicillin was 750 mg three times daily, while the guideline "Acute coughing" recommends 500 mg three times daily.
-A recent study investigated NVALT/SWAB CAP guideline 2024 | 56 exposure to amoxicillin in hospitalized patients159.
+- 5 discouraged unless there is penicillin allergy and it is not possible to administer doxycycline, e.g. because of pregnancy or lactation.
+In that case, either clarithromycin or azithromycin are preferred.
+In the outpatient setting, coverage for S. aureus in the influenza season, e.g. by amoxicillin-clavulanate, is not indicated. - In our previous guideline, the recommended dosage of amoxicillin was 750 mg three times daily, while the guideline "Acute coughing" recommends 500 mg three times daily.
+A recent study investigated exposure to amoxicillin in hospitalized patients161.
 Modelling of this data indicated that the probability of target attainment for S. pneumonia is high with an amoxicillin dosage of 500 mg orally q8h (supplement: figure S1).
-Therefore we recommend a dosage of 500 mg three times daily also for hospitalized patient when oral therapy is prescribed.

-5 It should be noted that this is not an adequate dosage for the treatment of pneumonia caused by H. influenzae63.
-Since patients with a structural lung disease (e.g. patients with COPD, bronchiectasis) are often colonised with H. influenzae, the committee agreed that this particular patient group should be treated with a dosage of 750 mg q8h (supplement: figure S1).
+Therefore we recommend a dosage of 500 mg three times daily also for hospitalized patient when oral therapy is prescribed. - It should be noted that this is not an adequate dosage for the treatment of infections caused by H. influenzae65.
+If amoxicillin-susceptible, H. influenzae should be treated with amoxicillin 750 mg q8h, resp. amoxicillin-clavulanate 875/125 mg q8h or doxycycline if susceptible.
+Since patients with a chronic lung disease (e.g. patients with COPD, bronchiectasis) are often colonised with H. influenzae, - 20 the committee agreed that this particular patient group previous cultures have to be taken into account.
+However, it is unsure whether H. influenzae is significantly more often the causative pathogen of CAP in COPD patients.
+For the treatment of exacerbations COPD we refer to the NVALT Guideline Diagnostiek en behandeling COPD-longaanval in het ziekenhuis19.

-10 Recommendations
+25 Recommendations

-Recommendation Strength Certainty of evidence 19.
-In patients with mild CAP we recommend treatment "Acute coughing" guidelines of the with Dutch College of General - amoxicillin 500 mg orally q8h, or Practitioners 1 . - doxycycline 100 mg orally (first dose 200 mg) q24h (second choice), or - azithromycin 500 mg orally q24h (second choice in case of pregnancy)
+Recommendation Strength Certainty of eviden ce 19.
+In patients with mild CAP we recommend empirical "Acute cou hing" guidelines of the treatment with Dutch College of Ge eral - amoxicillin 500 mg orally q8h, or Practitioner ·s 1 . - doxycycline 100 mg orally (first dose 200 mg) q24h (second choice), or - azithromycin 500 mg orally q24h (second choice in case of pregnancy)